ptro-development/ansible_python_vim_developer/README.md

 - Vim Syntastic
 - etc ...

 are available.
-For *developer* user Vim setting look into */home/developer/.vimrc*
+For *developer* user Vim settings look into */home/developer/.vimrc*